drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 This tutorial assumes familiarity with flow-based generative models, by which we mean "flow matching" <d-cite key="lipman2023flow"></d-cite> and/or "rectified flows" <d-cite key="rectified_flow"></d-cite>.
 See the blog post ["Flow With What You Know"](https://drscotthawley.github.io/blog/posts/FlowModels.html) <d-cite key="hawley2025flowwithwhat"></d-cite> for an overview, and/or my IJCNN 2025 tutorial <d-cite key="hawley_practical"></d-cite> for further detail.
 The key insight is that flow models generate samples through iterative integration, and at each step we can add small velocity corrections to steer toward specific goals.
 This works for various objectives: generating specific classes, filling in missing regions, or satisfying other desired constraints.

 Our discussion will bring us up to date on guidance methods for latent-space rectified flow models.
-While there's an extensive literature on guidance for diffusion models [@daras2024survey, @ye2024tfg] -- see Sander Dieleman's excellent blog post <d-cite key="dieleman2022guidance"></d-cite> for an overview --- flow matching allows us to cast these in a more accessible and intuitive way.
+While there's an extensive literature on guidance for diffusion models <d-cite key="daras2024survey"></d-cite><d-cite key="ye2024tfg"></d-cite> -- see Sander Dieleman's excellent blog post <d-cite key="dieleman2022guidance"></d-cite> for an overview --- flow matching allows us to cast these in a more accessible and intuitive way.
 There's some recent work unifying guidance for diffusion and flows <d-cite key="zander_greedy"></d-cite>, but in this tutorial we'll focus on a simplified treatment for flows only.

 The paradigm of latent generative models is covered in another superb Dieleman post <d-cite key="dieleman2025latents"></d-cite>, and combining latent-space models with flow-based guidance gives us powerful, flexible tools for adding flexible controls to efficient generation.